lanl/benchmarks/doc/sphinx/6_umt/umt.rst

 Problem
 -------
-The benchmark performance problem <add test name here> is a single node problem on a 3D unstructured mesh.
+The benchmark performance problem is a single node problem on a 3D unstructured mesh.
+Two variants exist:
-TODO - either add more problem description here, or expand the 'test problem' section of UMT README.md and reference that.
+- UMTSP #1, a configuration with 72 directions and 128 energy bins to solve per mesh cell.
+- UMTSP #2, a configuration with 32 directions and 16 energy bins to solve per mesh cell.

 Figure of Merit
 ---------------